imavijit/Breast-Cancer-Detection-with-SVM-KNN-and-Random-Forest/README.md

 # Breast-Cancer-Detection-with-SVM-KNN-and-Random-Forest
-I have worked on the Breast Cancer Wisconsin Dataset taken from UCI Machine Learning Repository
+The Breast Cancer Wisconsin Dataset is taken from UCI Machine Learning Repository Here is the [link](http://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data) to the dataset.